 Despite a stop in Dallas after departing Newark International airport, and two very uncomfortable flights later, I arrived safely in Mexico.
 To my delight, the most challenging moments of this trip were behind me.
-After venturing outside to see a smiling gentleman with the name of the wedding party I was here for holding a sign, I securely placed my fedora on my head and adjusted it accordingly, put on my ray bans, and was whisked away to the Hard Rock Café Resort hopefully to a waiting drink, a strong one!
+After venturing outside to see a smiling gentleman with the name of the wedding party I was here for holding a sign, I securely placed my fedora on my head and adjusted it accordingly, put on my ray bans, and was whisked away to the Hard Rock Café Resort hopefully to a waiting very strong cocktail!

-I love to travel and but this stamp on the passport was about something entirely different.
+I love to travel but this time the stamp on the passport was about something entirely different.
 Something I’ve never witnessed before, a gay wedding.
 I didn’t know what to expect but was open to possibility.
 I was more than ready for love, hangovers, fedoras, and a dash of Mexican Sunshine.
 I was not disappointed.

 The happy couple I was here to celebrate was two of the most beautiful people on the planet both inside and out.
 There are certain people you meet in your travels that give off such an incredible energy that you can’t help but want to be around them.
 It’s infectious, like an unexpected hello and smile from a stranger while bustling down a busy New York City street.
 You didn’t ask for it, but you truly needed to have your spirits lifted.

-A few day passed before the wedding which included catching up with old friends, multiples calls to room service, and sadly a few margaritas too many.
+A few days passed before the wedding which included catching up with old friends, multiple calls to room service, and sadly a few margaritas too many.
 It was finally time for the big day.
 I was excited!
 There isn’t anything I love more than being at the beach.
 It was almost near sunset and the guests were beginning to assemble themselves into their seats.
 I looked out onto the water and couldn’t help but become intoxicated by the sexiness of it all.

 I was comforted by its peace and left with a new appreciation of what it takes to not only fully commit to someone, but stay true to who you are regardless of naysayers, disapproving family members, friends, or society at large.